satya164/react-native-tab-view/README.md

 - `indicatorStyle` - style object for the active indicator
 - `labelStyle` - style object for the tab item label
 - `style` - style object for the tab bar
+- `activeLabelStyle` - style object for the label of the active tab bar

 Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different objects.